Friday, January 23, 2015

 It took me four years to become a registered nurse.

-I had trained to be a nurse but went to work for my husband for we both love animals.
+I had trained to be a nurse, but I went to work for my husband because we both love animals.

 Spot had a special place in our hearts because he had been our first pet together.

-We would have had beautiful children for both of us were of Irish descent.
+We would have had beautiful children if both of us were of Irish descent.

-I always had long flowing red hair that I kept platted with a ribbon tied at the end.
+I constantly had long flowing red hair that I kept plaited with a ribbon tied at the end.

-My Spooner was a handsome man he had short red hair, a freckled face, and long legs.
+My Spooner was a handsome man;n he had short red hair, a freckled face, and long legs.

 He had to wear suspenders to hold up his pants because he had a skinny waist.

-If he bought his pants, long enough they were too big in the waist.
+If he bought his pants, they were long enough, but they were too big in the waist.

 I dearly loved my Spooner.

-I traveled with my husband to help him take care of other people’s animals and we were both too busy to have any animals of our own.
+I traveled with my husband to help him care for other people's animals, and we were both too busy to have any of our own.

-We both volunteered at the animal shelter helping take care of the unwanted animals.
+We both volunteered at the animal shelter, helping care for the unwanted animals.

-One summer we volunteered to go to South Africa to help set up a veterinarian clinic and to train the people there on how to care for the wounded animals until a Veterinarian could come and take our place.
+One summer, we volunteered to go to South Africa to help set up a veterinary clinic and train the people there to care for the wounded animals until a Veterinarian could come and take our place.

 I will never forget that adventure.

-We had an alligator that had swallowed a log, it was hung in his throat, and we had to remove it.
+We had an alligator that had swallowed a log; it was hung in its throat, and we had to remove it.
 That was a trip.

 We had a lion that had been attacked by another lion and left to die.